ruuda/noblit/doc/htree.md

  * At byte 4096 - 8<var>k</var>, the child array starts.
 It contains 64-bit
    pointers to the child nodes.
 TODO: Page index, or page byte offset?

 The child datoms and pending datoms are both sorted.
-Because they occupy the same space, the child midpoints and pending values compete for space in the node.
+The child midpoints and pending values compete for space in the node.
 This is not a problem, because the kind of update determines where to add new datoms:

  * For inserts, we insert datoms as pending datoms if possible.
 If this would overflow the node, then the datoms to be inserted, as well as the pending